Big Tex

-Big Tex is a 55 ft tall figure and marketing icon of the annual State Fair of Texas held at Fair Park in Dallas, Texas.
+Big Tex is a 55 ft tall figure and marketing icon of the annual State Fair of Texas held at Fair Park in Dallas, Texas, United States.
 The figure has become a cultural icon of Dallas and Texas.
-Since 1952 Big Tex has served as a cultural ambassador to visitors, and the figures prime location in the fairgrounds serves as a traditional meeting point.
+Since 1952, Big Tex has served as a cultural ambassador to visitors, and the figure's prime location in the fairgrounds serves as a traditional meeting point.

 On October 19, 2012, the last weekend of the 2012 State Fair of Texas, Big Tex was destroyed by an electrical fire that started in the right boot and worked its way up the structure, first becoming visible from the neck area.
 After the fire, a new Big Tex was created by SRO Associates and Texas Scenic Co.
 This rendition made its first public appearance on September 26, 2013.

-Big Tex donned a mask in September 2020 while the fair was on hiatus because of the COVID-19 pandemic.
+Big Tex donned a mask in September 2020 while the fair was on hiatus because of the COVID-19 pandemic in Texas.

 History

 Origins

 Kerens, Texas is known as the "Birthplace of Big Tex,” although his original incarnation was as a 49-foot (15 m) tall Santa Claus constructed from iron drill casing, papier mache, and unraveled rope in 1949.
 The statue was an idea of Howell Brister, manager of the Chamber of Commerce, to encourage holiday sales in the town, and the "World's Largest Santa Claus" (a claim later disputed) stood over Colket Avenue for two holiday seasons — drawing press attention from as far away as Iran and Australia.
 Modeled after Kerens residents Ottis Franklin Spurlock and Hardy Mayo, the figure was built by members of the community who welded the frame, fabricated the body and sewed the clothing.

-After two seasons the excitement over the statue faded, and Kerens offered it up for sale.
+After two seasons, the excitement over the statue faded, and Kerens offered it up for sale.
 In 1951, State Fair president R. L. Thornton purchased Santa's components for $750 and had artist Jack Bridges transform them into a cowboy, giving birth to "Big Tex.”